Associate Vice President: Gordon D. Chavis, Jr.

 Entrance Examination Scores

 All FTIC applicants for admission must submit test scores from the SAT Reasoning Test, redesigned SAT (rSAT) or the ACT.
+UCF superscores both the SAT and the ACT.

 High School Academic Units and Grade Point Average